NastaranMO/NastaranMO/README.md

 <h3 align="center">A professional full stack developer.</h3>

 <p>
-✅ A goal-oriented software engineer based in Amsterdam.
+✅ A goal-oriented software engineer based in Amsterdam. </p>
-✅ Passionate about coding, collaborating, problem solving and learning new things.
+<p>✅ Passionate about coding, collaborating, problem solving and learning new things.</p>
-✅ Always open to new challenges for my growth.
+<p>✅ Always open to new challenges for my growth.
 </p>

 - 📫 How to reach me **nastaran.moghadasi@gmail.com**